Fully booked for 2019/20

-A spectacular flight deep into the World Heritage Area wilderness of southwest Tasmania - paddling to remote and beautiful destinations in protected waterways – enjoying camping with a splash of comfort at the standing camp in the rainforest – these are the highlights of our 3-Day Sea Kayak Exploration.
+A spectacular flight deep into the World Heritage Area wilderness of southwest Tasmania - paddling to remote and beautiful destinations in protected waterways – enjoying camping with a splash of comfort at a standing camp in the rainforest – these are the highlights of our 3-Day Sea Kayak Exploration.

 Our kayaking experiences take place in the Tasmanian Wilderness World Heritage Area.
 We are privileged to be the only kayaking guides with permission to operate in this unique and special place and we are committed to sustainable and responsible environmental practices.

-Click on the “Trip Essentials” button at the top of this page for a full equipment list – but basically, you need similar gear to what you would carry on a bushwalking trip – although when you travel by kayak the weight isn’t on your back.
+Click on the “Trip Essentials” button at the top right-hand corner of this page for a full equipment list – but basically, you need similar gear to what you would carry on a bushwalking trip – although when you travel by kayak the weight isn’t on your back.

 Thermals and fleece clothing is ideal as it is light and warm.
 You will need walking boots or comfortable shoes for exploring ashore and a change of dry gear for the evening.
-A waterproof and windproof jacket, sunhat, warm hat and gloves are all essential.
+A waterproof and windproof jacket, sun hat, warm hat and gloves are all essential.

-Another essential item – your sense of adventure!
+And most of all – your sense of adventure!